FluffyDietEngine/blue-beetle/README.md

 Will be adding more complicated test cases like finding element based on string, find a tag and modify the string inside, modify the DOM much more

+**Update on rust extension**

+- Written a rust extension for python with [selectrs](https://github.com/utkarshkukreti/select.rs) crate using pyo3 and maturin.
+The results are not satisfying.
+Got 33s for 1000 iterations, which will be 33ms for one iteration.
+This is slower than [BeautifulSoup with html.parser](https://github.com/FluffyDietEngine/blue-beetle/blob/main/python-bs4/bs4_default.py).
+- Need to check the same extension with other parsers in rust such as `tl` and  `scraper`.

 # Where do I need help? 🤞
 - Code reviews from Rustaceans are important whether my rust codes are valid enough for test cases.
 - More complicated test cases in DOM parsing.